 That is exactly what founders Ran Harnevo and Hanan Lashover aim to create for foreign-born communities in cities all over the world.
 An experienced entrepreneur, Ran moved to New York from Israel ten years ago with his first startup, a video platform later acquired by AOL.
 And as he considered his next endeavor he decided he wanted to create a product tailor-made for the hundreds of millions of foreign-born locals all around the world.

 Identity is complicated, even for those of us living in our country of birth.
-It's become even more complicated in the digital era, and even more so through the political zeitgeist of 2017.
+It's become even more complicated in the digital era, and even more so through today's political zeitgeist.
 As an industry, we constantly need to refocus on tech that truly connects, rather than isolates.
 Welcome to Homeis.